 A conviction would also mean having a sex crime on your permanent record and having to register as a sex offender.
-A person who is required to register as a sex offender may be prohibited from working in certain careers or from living, working, or even visiting specific properties, such as schools or playgrounds.
+A person required to register as a sex offender may be prohibited from working in specific careers or living, working, or even visiting particular properties, such as schools or playgrounds.

 Collateral Consequences After Conviction

 Loss of Custody/Parental Rights

 Merely an accusation of indecency with a child will likely involve a Texas Department of Family Services investigation.
 This investigation is separate from the criminal process.
 You could lose custody of your child on a temporary or permanent basis.